 MATH 3033 Differential Equations

-Electives – 10 hours of upper-level electives.
+Electives – 9 hours upper-level electives.
 Engineering, physics or mathematics courses recommended.